-28 Apple Watch tips and tricks you should know
+31 Apple Watch tips and tricks you should know

 10. Set your watch five minutes fast

+If you're a fan of being early for all your appointments and meetings, you can make that possible with your Apple Watch.
 Like being early for your appointments?
-You can manually set the watch face to display five minutes fast — it won't affect your alarms, notifications, or clocks from other countries, but it'll show on the Watch face.
-To do this, go to Settings > Time > +0 min, then turn the Digital crown to advance the time ahead up to 59 minutes.
+Manually set the watch face to display five minutes fast (or more) and it won't even affect your alarms, notifications, or clocks from other countries.
+It just shows on your Watch face.
+To do this, go to Settings > Clock > +0 min, then turn the Digital crown to advance the time ahead up to 59 minutes.

 11. Turn off snooze for your alarms

-Don't trust yourself to wake up on time?
-You can disable the Snooze button on Apple Watch by going into Alarm app on the device and tapping on the alarm time you'd like to change.
-Toggle so snooze isn't an option.
+If you don't trust yourself to wake up on time, you can disable the snooze button to force you to get up.
+Go into the Alarm app on the device and tap on the alarm time you'd like to change.
+Toggle the snooze option so you have no choice but to get moving.

 12. Pre-compose custom Messages responses

-You can't type directly on your Apple Watch, but you can set up a few pre-composed responses via your iPhone that you can tap on during conversations to auto-send.
-To do so, visit the Apple Watch app, then go to My Watch > Messages > Default Replies.
-You can change this list and add/remove pre-composed responses at any time.
+It's not possible to directly type on most Apple Watches, but you can set up a few pre-composed responses via your iPhone that you can tap on during conversations to auto-send.
+To do so, head to the Apple Watch app, then go to My Watch > Messages > Default Replies.
+You can change the list and add/remove pre-composed responses at any time.

 Want to send your friend your current location while you're out and about?
-From your Messages conversation, Force Touch the display and tap Send Location.
+From your Messages conversation, tap the App Store button and tap the green Share Location button to share your location or request it from the other person in the chat.

 While taking phone calls on the Apple Watch is pretty futuristic-feeling, it's not always practical.
 If you get a call on your Watch that you want to pick up, but your phone's not in easy reach, and you don't want to start it on your Watch, you can tap Answer on iPhone to place the call on hold until you can find your device.
-The person on the other end will hear a short repeated sound until you can get to your iPhone.
+On the other end, the person will hear a repeated sound until you can get to your iPhone.

-You need to activate the Walkie-Talkie feature on Apple Watch to use it.
-To do so, go into the Walkie-Talk app on the wearable device and turn on the Available toggle.
+The Walkie-Talkie feature lets you talk to others with Apple Watches but you'll need to activate it.
+Go to the Walkie-Talkie app on your Watch and toggle Available to on.
 Otherwise, people won't be able to reach you using the tool.

-Though you can swipe left to delete an individual notification from the Notifications screen, you can also get rid of all your notification alerts in one tap.
+It's possible to swipe left to delete an individual notification from the Notifications screen, but what's simpler is to get rid of all your notification alerts in one tap.
 First, swipe down from the display to access Notifications, then Force Touch the display to bring up the Clear All option.

-There's no way to compose a new email on the Watch owing to its relative impracticability as an email machine, but you can flag messages you want to reply to later with ease.
-Just Force Touch on a mail message, then tap Flag.
+There's no way to compose a new email on the Watch owing to its relative impracticability as an email machine.
+If you're planning ahead though, you can flag messages you want to reply to later with ease.
+Swipe to the right to bring up the flag then tap it to make sure you're reminded to read it 'properly' on the big screen later.

-Don't want to be inundated with notifications and info from all your mailboxes?
-You can choose specific mailboxes to show up on the Watch from the iPhone app.
+If you don't want to be inundated with notifications and info from all your mailboxes, you can make adjustments.
+Choose specific mailboxes to show up on the Watch from the iPhone app.
 Just go to My Watch > Mail > Include Mail.

 Want to see what your day looks like — but also view items in a list?
 You can switch between Day and List views in the Calendar by using a Force Touch gesture on the screen while in the app.

-If there's a location added to your event, you can create an alert to tell you when to leave that factors in driving or walking distance along with traffic.
-To do so, make sure the individual event has the Travel Time switch enabled; you can do this on your iPhone by going to the Calendar app, tapping the event in question, and going to Edit > Travel Time.
+If a location has been added to your calendar event, you can get an alert that tells you when to leave based on driving or walking distance, tied into expected traffic.
+To do so, make sure the individual event has the Travel Time switch enabled.
+This is done on your iPhone by going to the Calendar app, then tapping the event in question, and going to Edit > Travel Time.

 22. Use the Taptic Engine when you're getting directions

-Your Apple Watch offers a variety of beeps, buzzes, and movements to get your attention, but it doesn't stop with notifications.
+Your Apple Watch offers various beeps, buzzes, and movements to get your attention, but it doesn't stop with notifications.
 You can also use the Taptic Engine to help navigate you around a city.
-When you're getting directions via the Watch, you'll receive a series of taps when you have to make a turn.
+When getting directions via the Watch, you'll feel a series of taps when you need to make a turn.

 For a left turn, you'll get a series of two taps, played three times: tap-tap — tap-tap — tap-tap.